William Cabell (1699-1774)

 William and Elizabeth Cabell initially settled near Dover on land provided by her father but soon joined in the mad rush to the interior.
 Named one of the first justices of Goochland County when it was carved from Henrico in 1728 and coroner in 1729, Cabell added to his roles that of surveyor in 1730.
 He definitely performed surveying work, but it is unclear if he held an official position or simply assisted his cousin, William Mayo, who was then surveyor for the County.
 Alexander Brown records that Cabell was “the first Englishman to enter the then wild region west of the mouth of Rockfish River for the purpose of locating lands for actual settlement.”
 Before he could secure his patent to these lands and relocate his family thence–which had by then grown to include three children, with a fourth on the way–the deaths of his father, aunt, and uncle prompted Cabell to return to England.
 In August 1735, he left his affairs in the hands of his wife, cousin William Mayo, and friend George Carrington and made the long trip to Warminster.

-Upon his return to Virginia in 1741, Cabell made the pleasant discovery that his wife had increased his landholdings from 1200 to almost 8,000 acres.
+Upon his return to Virginia in 1741, Cabell discovered that his wife had increased his landholdings from 1200 to almost 8,000 acres.
 He then moved his family up the James River to the biggest property, a 4,800-acre patent in what is now Nelson County.
 He named the estate “Warminster” for the English town of his youth.
-The Cabells made Warminster home, and Cabell demonstrated his commitment to the place by giving his time and talents for the establishment of the institutions of local government.
+The Cabells made Warminster home, and developed it as did many of their fellow Virginians: by acquiring enslaved African Americans to perform much of the estate’s work.
+Hence William Cabell became the first of many Cabells to benefit from a way of life based on the exploitation of enslaved persons.
+Cabell alsodemonstrated his commitment to his chosen home by giving his time and talents for the establishment of the institutions of local government.
 He petitioned the Burgesses in 1744 to form a new county and a new parish to serve the settlers in the westernmost portion of the colony.
 The Assembly responded by forming a new parish, St. Anne’s, and a new county, Albemarle.

 Cabell was one of the first justices of the peace for Albemarle, a captain in the militia, a coroner, and its official surveyor (through 1754).
 In 1748, he began operating his own ferry across the James River and obtained a license for a tavern.
 His youth in England probably included some sort of medical training, for Cabell also built a successful practice as a doctor and surgeon.
 From at least as early as 1752, he purchased and made medicines, sold wooden limbs, and operated a hospital near his home.
 The size of Cabell’s medical library, including some fifty books purchased after his arrival in Virginia, indicates the extent of his medical knowledge.
+His medical skills would have been especially helpful for treating enslaved persons, who constituted a substantial percentage of the local population and the personal wealth of their white enslavers.
 Upon the formation of another county, Amherst, in 1761, Cabell was named the Presiding Magistrate and the County Lieutenant, or chief military officer.